kubernetes/kubernetes/docs/access.md

 ###Namespaces
 K8s will have a have a `namespace` API object.
 It is similar to a Google Compute Engine `project`.
 It provides a namespace for objects created by a group of people co-operating together, preventing name collisions with non-cooperating groups.
 It also serves as a reference point for authorization policies.

-Namespaces are described in [namespace.md](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/namespaces.md), or will be once [#1114](https://github.com/GoogleCloudPlatform/kubernetes/pull/1114) is merged.
+Namespaces are described in [namespace.md](https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/namespaces.md).

 In the Enterprise Profile:
    - a `userAccount` may have permission to access several `namespace`s.